A new pointwise inequality for rough operators and applications: Abstract

 which is the announced estimate.
-The proof of the corollary is now complete. $\blacksquare$ \mysection{Inequalities in Orlicz spaces} We will consider here an extension of the Theorem \ref{Theo_RefinedSobolevInequalities} to the framework of \emph{Orlicz spaces}.
+The proof of the corollary is now complete. $\blacksquare$ \mysection{Refined Sobolev inequalities in the framework of Orlicz spaces} We will consider here an extension of the Theorem \ref{Theo_RefinedSobolevInequalities} to the framework of \emph{Orlicz spaces}.
 To present these spaces, we first recall that if $a:[0,+\infty[\longrightarrow[0,+\infty[$ is a left-continuous non decreasing function with $a(0)=0$, we can consider the corresponding \emph{Young function} $A(t)=\displaystyle{\int_{0}^ta(s)ds}$.
 The Orlicz space $L^A(\mathbb{R}^n)$ associated to the Young function $A$ is then defined as the set of measurable functions $f:\mathbb{R}^n\longrightarrow \mathbb{R}$ such that the following Luxemburg norm

 is finite.
 Of course we can easily see here that if $A(t)=t^p$ for $1\leq p<+\infty$, we recover the classical Lebesgue spaces.
 Since the quantity $\|\cdot\|_{L^A}$ is a norm, we have some nice properties: for example, if $f,g$ are two measurable functions such that $|f|\leq |g|$ a.e., then we have the order-reserving property